yurivin/xchange-trade-bot/README.md

 It is simple and already has everything to start implementing strategy logic and forget about other technical details.

+Very light weight and minimum of dependecies.
+Possible to use a bunch of this bots in one appllication(Documentation on this case coming soon)

 ### Parameters Configuration
 `rescources/application.yml` - configuration parameters